JChiyah/crwiz/README.md

 CRWIZ: A framework for collecting real-time Wizard of Oz dialogues through Crowdsourcing for collaborative, complex tasks
 ==============================================================================

-To appear at LREC 2020, see [Publication] for more information.
+Published at LREC 2020, see [Publication] for more information.
 The data collected is in the compressed file "data_collected.zip".

 ### Running CRWIZ